Optimizing Entanglement Manipulation via Algebraic-Geometric Decompositions and Semidefinite Programming Hierarchies: Appendix

 It is known that such a controlled unitary channel can be exactly implemented by LOCC with a Bell pair~\cite{EJPP00}.
 That is, $p(U,\tau_{\frac{\pi}{4}})=1$.
 However, for general $\theta$, $p(U,\tau_{\theta})$ is unknown.

-We numerically solved the DPS hierarchy of Eq.~\eqref{eq:SEPoptunitary} and Eq.~\eqref{eq:SEPoptunitaryMFLE} and obtained upper bounds on $p(\mathcal{U},\tau_\theta)$, as shown in Fig.~\ref{fig:Entcost} (b) (see the details in Supplementary Note~\ref{appendix:unitary}).
-Note that we also computed its lower bound based on an algorithm shown in Supplementary Note~\ref{appendix:enet} with randomly sampled $\epsilon$-nets $\left\{\ket{\Pi_x}\in\Segre{\hat{\mathcal{A}}:\hat{\mathcal{B}}}\cap(\hat{\ww}\setminus\hat{\ww}^\circ)\right\}_{x=1}^{3500}$ and $\left\{\phi_x\in\puredop{\hh_1\otimes\hh_{R_A}}\right\}_{x=1}^{330}$.
-Here, we can see that the additional constraint resulting from the MFLE improves the upper bound.
+We numerically solved the DPS hierarchy of Eq.~\eqref{eq:SEPoptunitary} and Eq.~\eqref{eq:SEPoptunitaryMFLC} and obtained upper bounds on $p(\mathcal{U},\tau_\theta)$, as shown in Fig.~\ref{fig:Entcost} (b) (see the details in Supplementary Information~\ref{appendix:unitary}).
+Note that we also computed its lower bound based on an algorithm shown in Supplementary Information~\ref{appendix:enet} with randomly sampled $\epsilon$-nets $\left\{\ket{\Pi_x}\in\Segre{\hat{\mathcal{A}}:\hat{\mathcal{B}}}\cap(\hat{\ww}\setminus\hat{\ww}^\circ)\right\}_{x=1}^{3500}$ and $\left\{\phi_x\in\puredop{\hh_1\otimes\hh_{R_A}}\right\}_{x=1}^{330}$.
+Here, we can see that the additional constraint resulting from the MFLC improves the upper bound.
 In particular, it numerically demonstrates that a maximally entangled state is required to implement a non-local unitary operator deterministically~\cite{SG11} although the upper bound derived by the second level of the DPS hierarchy cannot.